jpuli/pqvp/README.md

 **Requirement E: Used GitHub to document code commits**

+The team used GitHub for source control and commits.

 **Requirement F: Used OpenAPI to document the RESTful API, and provided a link to the OpenAPI**

+The solution uses OpenAPI...

 **Requirement G: Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0**

 **Requirement H: Created or used a design style guide and/or a pattern library**

 **Requirement I: Performed usability tests with people**

+Yes... we did this

 **Requirement J: Used an iterative approach, where feedback informed subsequent work or versions of the prototype**